-Nutritional Optimization for Apis mellifera: Impact of Novel Artificial Diet Formulations on Colony Strength During Floral Dearth in Pantnagar
+Nutritional Optimization for Apis mellifera: Impact of Novel Artificial Diet Formulations on Colony Strength of Apis mellifera During Floral Dearth in Pantnagar

 Abstract

 Several protein-rich dietary items, including defatted soy flour, parched gramme, brewer's yeast, sucrose, skimmed milk powder, natural pollen and sugar, glucose, honey, Vitamin B, and Vitamin C, were combined to create eight diet formulations.
-The aforementioned diets were administered to colonies of Apis mellifera at the Honey Bee Research and Training Centre in Pantnagar, namely during a time of dearth in the rainy season.
+The This diets were administered to colonies of Apis mellifera at the Honey Bee Research and Training Centre in Pantnagar, during a time of dearth in the rainy season.
 The quantification of food consumption by bees was conducted at regular intervals of 5 days.
 The most favourable outcomes were achieved with a dietary composition consisting of Soya Bari flour, Pollen, Skimmed milk powder, Honey, and Dry yeast, with an average intake of 65.98 g per colony.
-The highest levels of intake of the prepared diets were found during the months of July and August, coinciding with a total paucity of natural pollen.
+The colonies consumed more prepared diet in July and August, a period that lacked natural pollen..

 Keywords: Apis mellifera, Soya Bari flour, Diets, Pollen